digitlninja/iot-backend/documentation/data_structure.md

 Devices can move between Entities over time which we will deal with in the Devices section below.

+The ancestors list is very useful in tree type structures as it allows one to get all the children for an Entity even if there are several child entities below it without having to recurse down the tree,

 ```
 {
   "_id": "oid200",